jaspector

 Inspector hours 7:30 a.m. to 4:00 p.m.; call 970-962-2181 before 8:00 a.m. on inspection day for general inspection time

-Typical inspection sequence: Project dependent; city pages reference permit issuance, approved onsite drawings, trade and building inspections, and fire inspection where required.
+Typical sequence: Project dependent; city pages reference permit issuance, approved onsite drawings, trade and building inspections, and fire inspection where required.

-Do I need a building permit in Loveland, CO?
+01 Do I need a building permit in Loveland, CO?

 A building permit is required for new construction, additions, and alterations.
 Examples include decks, basement finishes, interior remodels, HVAC, demos, carports, and storage sheds above threshold size.

-How much does a building permit cost in Loveland, CO?
+02 How much does a building permit cost in Loveland, CO?

+Building permit fees in Loveland, CO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Minimum charge of 1 hour for additional plan review at $150 in 2026; general building permit fee tied to ICC valuation tables.
 Fees are calculated as: Building permit fees are based on current ICC valuation data.
 City also charges development review fee items and construction use tax..

-How do I apply for a building permit in Loveland, CO?
+03 How do I apply for a building permit in Loveland, CO?

-1. Determine permit type and whether the work requires a permit using the Permitting FAQ page.
+To apply for a building permit in Loveland, CO, follow these steps: 1.
+Determine permit type and whether the work requires a permit using the Permitting FAQ page.
 2. Complete the required city forms for the project type.
 3. Email residential submittals to eplan-res@cityofloveland.org or commercial and multifamily submittals to eplan-building@cityofloveland.org.
 4. Respond to plan review comments and revisions by email or through the city process for the record.
 5. Pay the assessed fees when invoiced by the city.
 6. After issuance, keep approved drawings onsite and schedule inspections online or by phone.
 7. Complete final inspections and any certificate of occupancy requirements.

-How long does it take to get a building permit in Loveland, CO?
+04 How long does it take to get a building permit in Loveland, CO?

-What work is exempt from building permits in Loveland, CO?
+05 What work is exempt from building permits in Loveland, CO?

-How do I schedule a building inspection in Loveland, CO?
+06 How do I schedule a building inspection in Loveland, CO?

-Other cities in Larimer County
+Other jurisdictions in Larimer County.

-View all Larimer County jurisdictions →
+All Larimer County jurisdictions →